Your Health Your Safety

 - Telehealth - A virtual care option has been launched, offering patients with specific symptoms the option to receive the care they need from home using a smartphone or computer.

 - Foodservice Enhancements - The cafeteria has implemented numerous measures in order to provide patients and staff with safe meals.
-Food is served using disposable means for staff, and disposable means for any patient suspected of COVID-19.
-No self-serve is available, and eating in the dining area is restricted.

 - Safety Alterations - Numerous other alterations have been made throughout the facility, such as plexiglass at the registration desk, a curtain divider placed between registration lines to protect individuals, and the removal of reading material from all offices and waiting areas.